abdo-farag/happy-pod/README.md

 The informer.go file sets up a shared informer for Kubernetes pods and creates a network policy to restrict egress traffic on pods that have a specific annotation.

 The main.go file creates a Kubernetes controller mannager and sets up a webhook server that will invoke the handler function for every request it receives on the /happy-pod endpoint.
 The handler function receives a request to mutate a pod and applies a json patch that adds the annnotation foo: "I am happy" to the pod's metadata.

+#### Changes made to the controller code

+I made some changes to the original code to improve its functionality.
+First, I modified the protect funnction to create a networkingv1.NetworkPolicy object that specifies a pod selector based on a label selector.
+This allows the controller to create network policies for all pods that have the same label, instead of just a single pod.

+Additionally, I added suppport for different egress ports by adding an array of networkingv1.NetworkPolicyPort objects to the networkiingv1.NetworkPolicyEgressRule object.
+This allows for greater flexibility in defining network policies that can match different ports.

+Then, I added support for creating network policies for both TCP and UDP protocolls.
+This was done by adding a conditional statement that checks the protocol specified in the annotation against the desired protocol, and only creating a network policy if the protocol matches.

+These changes have made the controller more felexible and useful for creating network policies for a wider range of pods with varying requiremments.